eugencic/real-time-programming/README.md

-# Laboratory works of the Real Time Programming university course
+# Laboratory works of the Real Time Programming university course.

 Performed by: Eugeniu Popa, FAF-202